 Education and Awareness

 This programme is a translational programme stemming from our research project “Diabrisk-sl” which was started in 2008.
-The Wellness Programme was launched on World Diabetes Day at the Sir Frank Gunasekera Oration.
 This programme is designed for normal individuals or persons ‘at-risk’ where biochemical and clinical assessments are made together with anthropometry.
 Persons with risk factors are then followed up by a medical officer with life style modification advice on a regular basis.

-The Insulin Bank (IB), the bank for needy type 1 persons with diabetes (T1DM) was inaugurated on World Diabetes Day in November 1998.
-At present, the IB provides a total care package free of charge for 560 needy Type I Children and Young Adults referred to the NDC.
-The service provided includes regular blood sugar assessment, supply of best quality human insulin, annual assessment for complications, home glucose monitoring machines and strips, counselling and nutritional support where necessary.
+The Insulin Bank (IB), the bank for economically challenged persons living with type 1 diabetes (PLWT1D) was inaugurated on World Diabetes Day in November 1998.
+At present, the IB provides a total care package free of charge for 730 YPLWT1D.
+The service provided include supply of best quality insulin, 3 monthly assessment of Hba1C, annual assessment of complications, home glucose monitoring machines and accessories, medical and psychological counselling, nutritional support and guidance on lifestyle modification.
 This project is funded through donations received from the general public and investment income of the DASL.

 Message from the President